Mohenni/Quantised-Inertia-Helper/README.md

 # Quantised Inertia Helper
-A web application that help to estimate crutial parameters used in the new propulsion method known as quantised inertia or QI. the deployed web application can be found here: https://hmanalytics.shinyapps.io/QI_App/
+A web application that help to estimate crutial parameters used in the new propulsion method known as quantised inertia or QI.

+The deployed web application can be found here: https://hmanalytics.shinyapps.io/QI_App/

 All the theoretical calculations used in this web application are derived from the following publication by